-Through this quarter, we generated our revenue from providing services that include marketing, advertising and website design to small businesses.
 Through a merger with Perfecular Inc., we strategically expanded our business to the manufacture and marketing of high-tech electronic devices.
 We realized that Internet marketing would not be sufficient to generate sales of our products, particularly the Ubiquitor product.
 We are going to focus on all types of marketing, particularly marketing directly to established consumer distributions retailers.
-For this reason, during this quarter we decided to emphasize our sales of handheld sensors and air filters and reduce our marketing and advertising business segment.
+For this reason, during the first quarter of this year we decided to emphasize our sales of handheld sensors and air filters and discontinue our marketing and advertising business segment.
 Through the development and creation of our Ubiquitor device, we anticipate that sales and marketing involved with bringing this product to market will require us to hire a number of new employees in order to gain traction in the market as well as continue to expand such sales of our existing sensor and air filter products.
-As of May 1, 2016, we will no longer be offering Internet marketing services to small businesses because we are going to use our expertise and resources to sell our own products internally.
-In addition, we are going to directly hire employees who have expertise in digital marketing, search engine optimization, social media marketing and e-commerce and business to business sales.
-Although we are still negotiating with MorePro Marketing, our third party consultant, and may possibly use their services in the future, we allowed our monthly contract with them to expire on April 30, 2016.
-We believe having experience in-house will be more cost-effective than paying an outside consultant.

-Our current services included:
+Our current services include: